ajberkley/cl-binary-store/README.md

 # cl-binary-store

-A fast and customizable serializer/deserializer of Common Lisp objects to/from a binary format.
+A super fast and customizable serializer/deserializer of Common Lisp objects to/from a very compact binary format.
 Equality of objects, circular references, and the full Common Lisp type system are supported.
+Specialized arrays (on SBCL) are stored/restore at lightning speed.

-> :warning: Note that this is not a serializer/deserializer for communication with other types of systems *yet*.
+> :warning: Since we support the full Common Lisp type system (in the default codespace), this is not a serializer/deserializer for communication with other types of systems.
 If you want that maybe use JSON or if you want a binary format maybe [cl-conspack](https://github.com/conspack/cl-conspack) or [cl-messagepack](https://github.com/mbrezu/cl-messagepack).
-Or see the TODO list for messagepack support.
+Or see the TODO list for conspack or messagepack support.

 cl-binary-store works on SBCL, ECL, CCL, ABCL, Allegro Common Lisp, and Lispworks.
 The SBCL implementation is the fast one.
-None of the rest have fast serializers / deserializers for simple-arrays and general performance is not amazing (Allegro, Lispworks, and CCL are about 4-5x slower than SBCL, ECL about 10x slower; ABCL is 100x slower).
+None of the rest have fast serializers / deserializers for simple-arrays and general performance is not amazing on them.
+If you care about one of the platforms tell me and I can make it fast.

 ## Status